miso-lims/walkthroughs/workshop/3-incoming.md

 Some fields cannot be filled down, so enter each of those separately.

-1. In the _Description_ field, add a number to each row starting with 1, i.e..
+1. _Description_: add a number to each row starting with 1, i.e..
 `Primary 1`, `Primary 2`, `Primary 3`, `Primary 4`.
-1. For each row of _Matrix Barcode_, you would normally use a hand-scanner or copy and paste the list from a spreadsheet.
+1. _Matrix Barcode_: you would normally use a hand-scanner or copy and paste the list from a spreadsheet.
 In this case, enter the project short name followed by P#.
 For example:`DI4S_P1`, `DI4S_P2`, `DI4S_P3`, `DI4S_P4`
-1. For _External Name_, copy the list below by selecting it with your mouse, right clicking and selecting _Copy_.
+1. _External Name_: copy the list below by selecting it with your mouse, right clicking and selecting _Copy_.
 Then click on the first cell in the top row of _External Name_ and press Ctrl+v on your keyboard to paste.
 <br/>`ID1`<br/>`ID2`<br/>`ID3`<br/>`ID4`
-1. In _Ext.
+1. _Ext.
 Inst.
-Identifier_, add a number to each row starting from 2, i.e..
+Identifier_: add a number to each row starting from 2, i.e..
 `BioBankID 2`, `BioBankID 3`, `BioBankID 4`, `BioBankID 5`.
 1. Click _Save_ at the upper right hand corner.